setunas/drello-api/README.md

 ## Repositories for Drello
 We have two GitHub repositories.
 You can see all our codes here.
-- [`drello-api`](https://github.com/setunas/drello-api): The backend app exposes RESTful APIs connecting MySQL using Go.
+- [`drello-api`](https://github.com/setunas/drello-api): The backend app exposes RESTful APIs connecting to MySQL using Go.
 - [`drello-web`](https://github.com/setunas/drello-web): The frontend app for web mainly using React.js, Next.js and TypeScript.